-Date Change 2021-06-21 Editorial updates; substantive revisions to IAM Projects section
+Date Change 2021-06-21 Editorial updates; substantive revisions to IAM Projects section 2022-09-30 Substantive revisions to Planning Stage, Agile; new section on Organizational Variances

 Addendum: Questions for an IAM Project Manager to ask

 Identity Management

 - How are user accounts created when a new staff member joins the organization?
 Are employees and contract staff provisioned differently? - How are user attributes collected/determined? - What is the business process surrounding end-users being granted entitlements to access given applications?
 Is user self-service supported?
 Is there an approval workflow to gather authorization for establishing user entitlements? - Is there a different process for privileged accounts (e.g., accounts with admin privileges)? - What repositories of identity information exist in the organization (e.g., LDAP directories, Databases, Active Directory), and what interfaces to the identity management environment are needed (e.g., SCIM import, REST API, Webservices Gateway; CSV import)? - What is the business process for disabling an account and eventually deleting it?